stefanheyder/BergfestGamesTracking/README.md

 # Setup

-Clone this repository, and install the (node package manager)[http://npmjs.com/].
+Clone this repository, and install the [node package manager](http://npmjs.com/).
 In the root directory, run
 ```
 npm install